HarryMumford/t9/README.md

 **Basic functionality**

-The basic requirement for this test was to create an algorithm that returns the combinations of letters given a keyString i.e. `'23' => ["ad", "ae", "af", "bd", "be", "bf", "cd", "ce", "cf"]'.
+The basic requirement for this test was to create an algorithm that returns the combinations of letters given a keyString i.e. `'23' => ["ad", "ae", "af", "bd", "be", "bf", "cd", "ce", "cf"]`.
 I followed TDD for implementing this algorithm on the back end.
 See my initial approach [here](./docs/predictive-text-approach.md).
 The problem with this is for a 7 digit key string it will need to calculate over 2000 combinations.
 If you combine this with dictionary filtering then you will have a very slow performing app.

 **Advanced functionality - T9 Trie**